What Is a Pet Purchase Contract?

 For roommates who are going their separate ways, say one of the new rental properties doesn't allow dogs.
 In that case, it should be outlined that the party who remains in a living arrangement that allows dogs will maintain custody of the pet.

 If you need help with your pet purchase contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.